surlykke/Go-Generics-with-constraints/README.md

 Whats written above constitutes my proposal for constraints in Go.

-Here I'll describe static switch, a form of _specialization_ which I have cosidered, but decided not to add to this proposal.
+Here I'll describe static switch, a form of _specialization_ which I have considered, but decided not to add to this proposal.

 Consider the `Max` function: